STRONG TOGETHER. IN OUR HISTORY.

 - The College further developed to take in international boarding students and Indigenous boarding was expanded, under the leadership of Br Paul Brooks MSC.

-- Financial problems led the last MSC Principal, Fr Robert Irvine MSC to negotiate with the Catholic Education Office to take over the College from the MSC order.
+- Financial problems led the last MSC Principal, Fr Robert Irwin MSC to negotiate with the Catholic Education Office to take over the College from the MSC order.